longevity-genie/ATOMICA/docs/PDB_DOWNLOADER_README.md

-# PDB Downloader CLI
+# PDB CLI

-A command-line interface for downloading PDB structures with optional metadata resolution.
+A unified command-line interface for PDB operations in ATOMICA.

 ## Features

-- Download PDB files in CIF or PDB format using biotite
+- **Download**: PDB files in CIF or PDB format using biotite
+- **Convert**: PDB/CIF files to JSONL format for ATOMICA models
-- Optional metadata resolution including organism information, UniProt IDs, resolution, etc.
+- **Metadata**: Optional metadata resolution including organism information, UniProt IDs, resolution, etc.
-- Batch download from command line arguments or text files
+- **Batch Processing**: Download and convert multiple files at once
-- Comprehensive logging with Eliot
+- **Comprehensive logging**: Eliot-based structured logging
-- Default downloads go to `downloads/pdbs/` directory
+- **Default structure**: Downloads go to `downloads/pdbs/` directory
-- Metadata saved as JSON files alongside PDB files
+- **Clean output**: No nested directories - files go directly to output folder

 ## Installation

-The PDB downloader is included with the ATOMICA project.
+The PDB CLI is included with the ATOMICA project.
 Make sure all dependencies are installed:

 ```bash
 uv sync